bdorney/CMS_GEM_Analysis_Framework/README.txt

                 AnalysisSetupUniformity::iEvt_First             //First event of TTree, produced by amoreSRS, to process.
                 AnalysisSetupUniformity::iEvt_Total             //Total events of a TTree, produced by amoreSRS, to process.
                 AnalysisSetupUniformity::iUniformityGranularity //The level of granularity the analysis will be carried out on  all iPhi sectors of a DetectorMPGD object (e.g. a value of 128 means at the strip level, a value of 2 means two groups of 64 strips).
-                AnalysisSetupUniformity::fUniformityTolerance   //The requested tolerance on the gain uniformity

                 AnalysisSetupUniformity::histoSetup_clustADC    //HistoSetup obejct for specifying cluster ADC TH1 & TF1 objects
                 AnalysisSetupUniformity::histoSetup_clustMulti  //HistoSetup obejct for specifying cluster multiplicity TH1 objects